deltachat/deltachat-pages/en/help.md

   to delete old already-received messages on the server automatically.
   They still remain on your device until you delete them there, too.

-- To turn it on, go to "Delete Old Messages / Delete Messages from Server" in the "Chats and Media" settings.
+- To turn it on, go to **Delete Old Messages → Delete Messages from Server** in the "Chats and Media" settings.
   You can set a timeframe between "At once" and "After 1 year".
   All e-mails received by Delta Chat will be deleted from the server after this timeframe.